bitmovin/bitmovin-player-ui/README.md

   * `gulp lint` to lint TypeScript and SASS files
   * `gulp build-prod` to build project with minified files into `dist` directory

-To just take a look at the project, also run `gulp serve`.
+To take a look at the project, run `gulp serve`.
 For changes, check our [CHANGELOG](CHANGELOG.md).
 This UI framework version is for player v8.
 The UI framework for player v7 can be found in the `support/v2.x` branch.

 ## Contributing